gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations.md

 public class ServerApplication { .. }
 ```

-For more details about [vmware-gemfire-short-name]'s Memcached service, see [Gemcached](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/tools_modules-gemcached-chapter_overview.html)
+For more details about GemFire's Memcached service, see [Gemcached](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/tools_modules-gemcached-chapter_overview.html)
-in the [vmware-gemfire-short-name] product documentation.
+in the GemFire product documentation.

 ## <a id="configuring-logging"></a>Configuring Logging

 Often, it is necessary to turn up logging to understand
-exactly what [vmware-gemfire-short-name] is doing and when.
+exactly what GemFire is doing and when.

 To enable Logging, annotate your application class with `@EnableLogging`
 and set the appropriate attributes or associated properties, as follows: